Asia School of Business: MBA Program

-ASB's main program is its MBA program where students study at both the MIT Sloan campus located in Cambridge, Massachusetts, and the ASB campus located in Kuala Lumpur.
-ASB's curriculum for its 12-month full-time MBA program is similar to the curriculum of two-year full-time MBA programs in the United States, and is modeled after the full-time MBA curriculum at MIT Sloan.
+ASB's main program is its one-year MBA program where students study primarily at the ASB campus located in Kuala Lumpur, with a three-week residential experience at MIT.

 Admissions have 40 to 45 slots available in each year's MBA intake, and all enrolled full-time residential MBA students receive some form of scholarships and financial aid, including full scholarships.
 Approximately 80% of ASB's students come from outside of Malaysia, and around 43% of the students are female (while other business schools in the region have student bodies that range from 35% women to 40% women).
-Upon graduation, students receive a Certificate of Completion issued from the Massachusetts Institute of Technology and become members of the alumni organizations of both MIT Sloan and ASB.
+Upon graduation, students receive a Certificate of Completion issued from the Massachusetts Institute of Technology and become affiliate members of the alumni organization of MIT Sloan.

 MBA Program for Working Professionals

 The Asia School of Business (ASB) MBA for Working Professionals Program (MBA-WP) is a 16-month program designed in modular format for working professionals.

 The program includes a 3-weeks immersion at MIT Sloan in Cambridge, Massachusetts, and 3 hands-on business practicums with the students' respective employers.